Ensura company logo featuring a circular geometric design to the left of the word 'ensurva'.

 The True Xero Subscription Cost: A TCO Analysis

 Xero subscription cost starts around $25 per month and rises to $90 per month for the standard tiers.
-That price range is real, but it is not the number a finance team should budget against once transaction limits, add-ons, and renewal behavior enter the picture.
+That price range is real, but it is not the number a finance team should budget against once transaction limits, add-ons, and renewal behaviour enter the picture.

 The common mistake is to model accounting software like a fixed overhead line.
 For a company with 50 to 200 employees, this spend behaves more like a usage-based service hidden inside a subscription wrapper.
 The base plan sets the floor.
 The operating model determines the rest.